NourhanKhaled23/Angular-Tasks/single-component-app/README.md

-#  the NavbarComponent:
+1.the NavbarComponent:
-# uses Data binding Types:
+- uses Data binding Types:
 .Interpolation to display the names of menu items dynamically.
 .Event binding to handle user clicks and respond appropriately.

-# VacationRequestsComponent :
+2. VacationRequestsComponent :
- # Custom Pipe: HighlightPipe
+ - Custom Pipe: HighlightPipe
    .The HighlightPipe is created to highlight search terms in the name and salary fields.

-  # uses Data binding Types:
+  - uses Data binding Types:
   Interpolation:
       .To display dynamic data within the HTML template, such as showing the name of a vacation request, It updates automatically when the underlying data changes.